 Neonatal care is one specialty within the field of Children's nursing as a whole.
 Student nurses undergoing the 3-year children's nursing degree at the University of Hertfordshire will go to a neonatal unit as one of their practice placements during year 1, 2 or 3.

 This is an overview of neonatal care and what the student nurse or midwife is likely to expect to see during their placement.
-It is important for anyone new to an area of care to learn about the specifics of that specialty as distinct from other practice areas.
+It is important for anyone new to an area of care to learn about the specifics of that speciality as distinct from other practice areas.